weboffools/cv-app/README.md

 # CV App

-An app to develop skills in developing with React.
+An app that allows the user to display and edit a CV.
+Used to improve skills in React.